rhys117/RT-correspond/README.md

 31234, 41231, 53244, 90123
 ```

-Run the script from terminal or command prompt with: ruby oop_correspond.rb and follow the prompts
+Run the script from terminal or command prompt with: ruby correspond.rb and follow the prompts